dotlang/language/advanced.md

 3. A channel is represented via a function that can be used to read from or write to the channel (Example A).
 4. Calling channel function will block current thread if channel is not ready to read/write.
 5. You can use `///` operator to do a select among multiple channel operations (Example B).
 This will pick any of possible channel operations which is ready.
+6. Select will block if none of the provided options are ready.
-6. Channel functions have an extra runtime argument of type `int|nothing` which is used by runtime.
+7. Channel functions have an extra runtime argument of type `int|nothing` which is used by runtime.
-7. You can wrap a channel function inside another function as long as you preserve the runtime argument.
+8. You can wrap a channel function inside another function as long as you preserve the runtime argument.

 **Examples**